nemo0801/RuntimeAttribute/README.md

 # RuntimeAttribut
-## help you set up runtime attributes in interface builder quickly！
+## help you to setup runtime attributes in interface builder conveniently！